London Waterloo station: Former international platforms

-In this photo taken in 2012, the then-disused Grimshaw-designed shed of the former Waterloo International can be seen nearer to the camera, with the older train shed behind.
-In the foreground are the Shell Centre (left) and County Hall (right).

 After the transfer of Eurostar services from Waterloo, the former Eurostar platforms 20–24 of Waterloo International remained unused until they were fully brought back into service in May 2019, after partial re-opening in December 2018.
-Waterloo suffered significant capacity problems, until the former international station were brought back into service for domestic use.
+Waterloo suffered significant capacity problems, until the former international station was brought back into service for domestic use.
 In December 2008 preparatory work was carried out to enable platform 20 to be used by South West Trains suburban services.
 However, the conversion of the remaining platforms was delayed as it required alterations to the track layout outside the station.
 Platforms 20–22 were reopened for domestic use at the end of 2018.
 The final set, 23–24, opened in May 2019.
 The refurbishment and reopening of platforms 20–24 increased capacity at Waterloo by 30%.
 The international platforms were only designed to cope with six trains per hour, well below the current capacity for commuter services.

 The project was criticised for its delayed completion date; in 2009 the Department for Transport confirmed that Network Rail was developing High Level Output Specification options for the station, with an estimated date for the re-opening of the platforms of 2014, seven years after their closure.
 The cost of maintaining the disused platforms up to late 2010 was found via a Freedom of Information request to have been £4.1 million.
 South West Trains subsequently confirmed that platform 20 would be brought back into use in 2014, hosting certain services to and from Reading, Windsor, Staines and Hounslow.
 These would be 10-car trains newly formed from refurbished SWT and former Gatwick Express rolling stock.
 Platform 20 reopened in May, with access via platform 19, and platforms 21 and 22 in October after steps were constructed over the former Eurostar entrance to access the platforms.